These are common questions about CAE exam eligibility and the exam application.

-Courses that receive academic credit, which are generally applied to a degree, would earn CAE credit based upon the college credit criteria.
+Courses that receive academic credit, which is generally applied to a degree, would earn CAE credit based on the college credit criteria.

 Courses that receive a certificate of completion, CEUs, contact hours, etc., for completing the course would not receive CAE credit based upon the college credit criteria.
-These courses will earn CAE credit based upon actual clock time of education.
+These courses will earn CAE credit based on the actual clock time of education.